PetterHopp/NVIdb/README.md

     library(NVIdb)

-`NVIdb`provides tools to facilitate downloading and processing of data from the Norwegian Veterinary Institute’s databases, in particular PJS and EOS.
-The package comprises several categories of functions: 1) Manage credentials (i.e. password and username), 2) Login functions for database services, 3) Select PJS-data, 4) Initial cleaning of PJS-data,
+`NVIdb` provides tools to facilitate downloading and processing of data from the Norwegian Veterinary Institute’s databases, in particular PJS and EOS.
+The package comprises several categories of functions:

+1. Manage credentials (i.e. password and username),
+2. Login functions for database services,
+3. Select PJS-data,
+4. Initial cleaning of PJS-data,
-5) Read, copy and update various in-house data registers, 6) Translate codes into descriptions.
-NVIdb is dependant of NVIconfig which has to be installed manually from GitHub.
+5. Read, copy and update various in-house data registers,

-The Norwegian Veterinary Institute has several internal databases as well as access to data from external databases. `NVIdb` provides functions to facilitate downloading and processing of data from such databases, in particular PJS and EOS. `NVIdb` comprises five categories of functions: 1.
-Manage credentials (i.e. password and username), 2.
-Login functions for database services, 3.
-Read, copy and update different in-house data registers, 4.
-Standardization and cleaning of PJS-data, 5.
-Translate codes into descriptions.
+6. Translate codes into descriptions.

 By combining the functions for managing username and password and the login functions, you are able to login to PJS and EOS (and potentially